Gareth Malone: Television work

 A successful campaign was launched to promote sales of the CD single, with the aim of it becoming the 2011 Christmas number one in the UK Singles Chart, which was supported by BBC Radio 2 DJ Chris Evans.
 First day sales, which included all pre-orders, indicated that they were outselling their closest rivals, Little Mix, by a hundred singles to one, causing Ladbrokes to close betting for the Christmas number one, and Simon Cowell to admit defeat in the race.
 The pre-order sales caused the single to become one of the top 20 best-selling music products of all-time at Amazon.co.uk.

 In 2011, Malone's show Gareth Malone Goes to Glyndebourne won an International Emmy Award in the Best Arts Programme category.

 On 16 November 2014, it was announced that Malone and a group of celebrities he had mentored had reached the UK number 1 with their Children in Need charity single "Wake Me Up", a cover of the song originally recorded by Swedish dance act Avicii.

 On 10 September 2015, Malone appeared on the BBC One programme Who Do You Think You Are?

 In 2017, Malone presented Pitch Battle on BBC One, which The Guardian described as a "new Saturday teatime singing contest".
 The review continued: "His Pitch Battle entrance – following the sort of VT explainer that Celebrity Big Brother contestants tend to receive – was excruciating.
 As the crowd roared, he opened his jacket and showed off his shirt, like a professional wrestler would if he was doing double duty as an usher at his cousin’s wedding."
 The show was axed after one series, although Malone defended the series in a Radio Times interview, saying: "I thought it was good".

 In March 2020, Malone announced an initiative titled the Great British Home Chorus, a new home choir for people internationally whilst everyone was stuck at home during the COVID-19 pandemic.
 He also revealed he had been in talks with the BBC about making another television programme.
 In the first week over 100,000 people viewed the first session on YouTube.
 In July 2020, as a finale to the Great British Home Chorus, Malone orchestrated a choral version of You Are My Sunshine with over 11,000 singers taking part, accompanied by the London Symphony Orchestra.
 The song was released as a single, with all the profits being donated to NHS Charities Together.

 In August 2022, Malone appeared on Celebrity Masterchef.
 He was eliminated in the quarterfinals of the competition.

-In September 2022, Malone appeared in series 2 of The Masked Dancer as Cactus.
+In September 2022, Malone appeared in series 2 of The Masked Dancer as Cactus, and was eliminated in week 4.